Applica-Consulting/git-course/README.md

 bad when you fully understand what a conflict truely is, and now that we've learnt so much about cherry-picking and rebasing.

-As you may know, a conflict happens when two commits are to be merged (in a squashy fasion or in an actual merge), and they touch the same part of the same file.
+As you may know, a conflict happens when two commits are to be merged (in a squashy fashion or in an actual merge), and they touch the same part of the same file.
 Let's jump right into an example.
 Say we have this file.
 ```py
 def some_function():